emqx/blog/en/201910/emqx-rule-engine-series-store-messages-to-dynamodb-database.md

 #### Test with the Websocket tool in Dashboard

-Switch to **tools -> Websocket** page, connect to EMQ X with any client, and send the following message to  **message**  card after successful connection:
+Switch to **tools -> Websocket** page, connect to EMQX with any client, and send the following message to  **message**  card after successful connection:

 - Topic: cmd/state/NXP-058659730253-963945118132721-22
 - Message body: